Total cross section of the process $e^+ + e^- \to \Sigma^+ + \bar{\Sigma}^-$ including the $D$-meson loop and three-gluon contributions: Introduction

-Really, according to the Okubo-Zweig-Iizuki rule (OZI), it is expected that $\psi (3770)$, the lowest charmonium state lying at $1^{--}$ above the threshold of $D\bar{D}$, will predominantly decay into the $D\bar{D}$ final states \cite{I18,I19}.
-Binary systems with two particles, which are obtained in finite states, make it possible to further simplify the consideration of processes with charmonium in the intermediate state \cite{I20}.
+Really, according to the Okubo-Zweig-Iizuki rule (OZI), it is expected that $\psi (3770)$, the lowest charmonium state lying at $1^{--}$ above the threshold of $D\bar{D}$, will predominantly decay into the $D\bar{D}$ final states \cite{A17,I18,I20}.
 To test a QCD prediction that can be understood in terms of the amplitudes of the quark distribution in hadron-hadron pairs and the conservation of the total hadron helicity, it is necessary to study the process of $\psi(3770)$ production in $e^+e^-$ annihilation and its subsequent decay into two hadrons.

-In the theory of Hadron physics, due to their wealth of $c\bar{c}$ states the $\psi(3770)$ \cite{I16} are of great interest, which is one of those prominent structures in the hadron cross section.
+In the theory of hadron physics, due to their wealth of $c\bar{c}$ states the $\psi(3770)$ \cite{I16} are of great interest, which is one of those prominent structures in the hadron cross section.

 It is worth noting that at the energy of 3.770 GeV the $\psi(3770)$ resonance have proven to be the only observed structure, i.e. is the charmonium resonance with the lowest mass, which exceeds the open charm pair $D\bar{D}$ production threshold.